Thomas Massie: Political positions

+Massie describes himself as a constitutional conservative and libertarian.
 During the 117th Congress, Massie voted with President Joe Biden's stated position 1.8% of the time according to a FiveThirtyEight analysis, tying with Rep. Chip Roy (R-TX) to be the least likely member of Congress to vote with Biden on any given issue.
-Massie only voted with Biden's stated position on two bills: H.R.256 (To repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002), and the first introduction of H.R.3967 (the Honoring our PACT Act of 2022).
 No piece of legislation proposed by Massie has been passed by Congress.
+(Note: The Epstein Files Transparency Act, while coauthored by Massie, was introduced in the House by Ro Khanna.)